-Potato (Solanum tuberosum L.) is nutritionally enhanced vegetable due to its edible energy and edible protein.
+Potato (Solanum tuberosum L.) is nutritionally important vegetable due to its edible energy and edible protein.
 It produces more quantity of dry matter, edible energy and edible protein in lesser duration of time as compared to cereals like rice and wheat.
-According to Donnelly and Kubow (2011), potato contains different nutrients like carbohydrates 10-30%, proteins 1-1.5% and lipids and dietary fibre 1-2% of total fresh mass and also it is a source of different minerals, vitamins, and other phytochemicals.
-It is an out of the ordinary crop which is vegetatively propagated over the largest area in the world (Struik and Wiersema, 1999).
-The produce of this solanaceious vegetable is supplementing meat and milk products by lowering energy intake and also by reducing food cost (Bhajantri, 2011).
+According to [1], potato contains different nutrients like carbohydrates 10-30%, proteins 1-1.5% and lipids and dietary fibre 1-2% of total fresh mass and also it is a source of different minerals, vitamins, and other phytochemicals.
+It is an important crop which is vegetatively propagated over the largest area in the world [2].
+The produce of this solanaceous vegetable is supplementing meat and milk products by lowering energy intake and also by reducing food cost [3].
 Though the South America is known to be native of potato, it is grown in more than 100 countries globally.
 China ranks first, followed by Russia and India.
-Worldwide potato production in 2009 was harvested as 329.581 million tons from 18.652 million hectare.
-Highest production per hectare was found from the central Europe (43.94 ton/ha) followed by North America (42.43 ton/ha); whereas lowest production was from Africa 9.98 ton/ha (Faulkner, 2012).
+Worldwide potato production in 2009 was harvested as 329.58 million tons from 18.65 million hectare.
+Highest production per hectare was found from the central Europe (43.94 ton/ha) followed by North America (42.43 ton/ha); whereas lowest production was from Africa 9.98 ton/ha [4].

 Potato is one of the major vegetable crops after tomato and onion in Eritrea.
 Even though highland areas are suitable for potato cultivation and its total production is very low as compared to the demands of the consumers.
 Besides potato cultivars differ markedly in their yielding ability.
 Potato variety/cultivar experiments are important since potatoes are very sensitive to their growing environment and not all varieties/cultivars are adapted to all potato growing areas.
 Farmers are more interested in the cultivars that produce consistently high yields under their growing conditions.
-Total yield, number and weight of tubers per plant and average tuber weight and tuber quality such as specific gravity and starch content showed large variations among potato cultivars (Samih et al., 2011).
+Total yield, number and weight of tubers per plant and average tuber weight and tuber quality such as specific gravity and starch content showed large variations among potato cultivars [5].
 The germplasms well adapted to a particular set of conditions will be best suited for a locality for cultivation.
-In of the researches (Santerre et al., 1986) it is revealed that different potato varieties differ markedly in yielding ability.
 A mixture of many locally grown varieties (Carnetiom and Shashemene) and cultivars (Picasso, Condor, Ajaba, Zafira, Cosmos, Spunta, etc) are used in Eritrea.
-Picasso and Condor are top yielding varieties however due to their pinkish skin color; they are fetching lesser price and have less demand in the market as compared to Zafira and Ajiba which are ranking third and fourth in production, and first and second in their market values Anonymous (2009).
+Picasso and Condor are top yielding varieties however due to their pinkish skin color; they are fetching lesser price and have less demand in the market as compared to Zafira and Ajiba which are ranking third and fourth in production, and first and second in their market values [6].

 There are no fixed development stages in potatoes as these are influenced by varieties, cultivars, stem size, soil fertility, weather conditions etc. Unlike another crops, phenological stages of potato overlap with each other making it difficult to distinguish between stages.
 For example, sometimes during the early growth stage, developing tubers have already begun to grow from the roots.
-According to Bohl et al. (2000), regardless of the seed piece size, physiologically old seeds generally produce more stems per seed piece than less-aged seed pieces.
-Potatoes planted from tuber seed have five stages sprout development, vegetative growth, tuber initiation, tuber bulking and tuber maturation stage (Rana, 2008).
+According to [7] of the seed piece size, physiologically old seeds generally produce more stems per seed piece than less-aged seed pieces.
+Potatoes planted from tuber seed have five stages sprout development, vegetative growth, tuber initiation, tuber bulking and tuber maturation stage [8].